cbinding/yearspans/README.md

 ## Testing ##
-A suite of tests using the Python 'unittest' framework are located under the 'tests' directory.
+A suite of tests using the Python _unittest_ framework are located under the _tests_ directory.
 There are 280 tests in all, covering the various categories of year span textual expressions in each supported language.